 At some point, most older people face the decision to keep or give up a driver’s license.
 A decline in the abilities required for safe driving may make driving dangerous.
 Also, some people drive less as they get older.
 They may find that maintaining a car for occasional use costs more than using public transportation.
 But giving up a driver’s license may mean a loss of freedom and independence.

 Sometimes the family doctor or a family member realizes that it is time for an older driver to give up the car keys.
 Dealing with these issues is always difficult, but ignoring them can bring even greater misery.
 There are some practical steps that may help older drivers feel more comfortable about giving up their car keys:

 There are many publications and online resources that can help older drivers decide whether they should continue to drive.
 There are also resources available for family members and friends who may be concerned about an older driver.
-See, for example, the Hartford guides Older Driver Safety Conversations and Dementia and Driving .
+See, for example, the Hartford guides We Need to Talk: Family Conversations With Older Drivers and Understanding Dementia and Driving.